yceruto/django-ajax/README.rst

 .. code:: python

+    from dajax.decorators import ajax

     @ajax()
     def my_view(request)
         do_something()

-When nothing is returned as the result of view then returns (JSON format):
+When nothing is returned as result of view then returns (JSON format):

 .. code:: javascript